 26. Advising the Top Management

-Sales manager presents expansion programmes of sales, recommends the opening of new branches, and renders information about his department.
+The sales manager presents expansion programs of sales, recommends the opening of new branches, and renders information about his department.
 7 Major Sales Management Challenges in the 21st Century (Explained).

 27. Overseas Selling Activities